Stakeholder engagement

 Dependencies

-Find out more about dependencies in this video with our UK Sustainability Manager, Steve Thompson and US Environmental Sustainability Director, Michael DeNoia.
+Find out more about dependencies in this video with our UK Sustainability Manager, Steve Thompson and New England Environmental Sustainability Director, Michael DeNoia.

-National Grid delegates attended COP29 in Baku to participate in events and demonstrate our continued commitment to and global leadership in the clean energy transition.
+National Grid delegates attended COP30 in Brazil to participate in events and demonstrate our continued commitment to a secure, reliable and cleaner energy transition.

 Find out more